jyothisreevinaya/capgemini-data-engineering-training/week0/phase1/README.md

-Phase 1 Learnings:
+## Phase 1

-This phase helped me to understand conecpts clearly compared to phase0.
-I learned how to convert SQL Queries to PySpark.
-Initially learing SQL had helped me to grasp PySpark quickly. we used DB Fiddle(for SQL practice) and Spark Playground(for PySpark)
+## Objective

+In this phase, the goal was to understand the basics of PySpark and learn how to convert SQL queries into PySpark operations.

+## Problem Summary

+The task was to:
+• Learn fundamental PySpark concepts
+• Understand how SQL queries can be implemented using PySpark
+• Practice basic data operations using sample datasets

-Approach :
+## Approach

-- Started with creating a SparkSession
+1. Started by creating a SparkSession

-- Created DataFrames using Sample data.
+2. Created DataFrames using sample data

-- I used methods like show(), select(), filter(), count()

-- Applied groupBy() for grouping and aggregation.

-Learning Outcomes:

-- SparkSession : Used to start PySpark and work with data.

-- Create DataFrame() : Used to create table(DataFrame) from data.

-- show() is used to display the data , select() is used to choose specific columns, count()- used to count number of rows
+3. Practiced basic operations: o show() to display data o select() to choose specific columns o filter() to apply conditions o count() to count rows

-- filter() is used to get only required rows based on condition and groupBy() is used to group data and perform operations like count ,sum.

-Challenges Faced:

-- Confusion in using groupBy()

-- Matching SQL Conditions to PySpark
+4. Applied groupBy() for grouping and aggregation

+##  Key Transformations Used

+• show() → to display data
+• select() → to select required columns
+• filter() → to get filtered data
+• count() → to count number of rows
+• groupBy() → to perform grouping and aggregation

-Results :
+##  Output / Results

+The following outputs were achieved:
-- Successfully created and worked with DataFrames.
+• Successfully created and worked with DataFrames

-- Performed Operations like select, filter and groupBy.
+• Performed operations like select, filter, and groupBy

-- Displayed and analysed data using PySpark methods.
+• Displayed and analyzed data using PySpark methods

+## Data Engineering Considerations

+• Used structured approach to handle data in DataFrames
+• Ensured correct usage of transformations like filter and groupBy
+• Verified outputs using show() method

+## Challenges Faced

+• Confusion while using groupBy()
+• Difficulty in matching SQL conditions with PySpark syntax

+## Learnings

+• Understanding of SparkSession and its role
+• How to create and work with DataFrames
+• Conversion of SQL queries into PySpark
+• Importance of aggregation and filtering in data processing

+## Files in this Folder

+• solution.py → PySpark implementation
+• sql_queries.sql -> SQL implementation
+• outputs/ → Output screenshots